MisterDA/love-release/README.md

   - *-w32*,  generates Windows x86 executable
   - *-w64*,  generates Windows x86_64 executable
 - *-n*,  project's name.
 By default, the directory's name is used
 - *-r*,  release directory.
-By default, a subdirectory called 'releases' is created
+By default, a subdirectory called `releases` is created
 - *-u*,  company name.
 Provide it for OSX CFBundleIdentifier, otherwise USER is used
 - *-v*,  love version.
 Default is 0.8.0.
 Prior to it, no special Win64 version is available